rsergio07/kagent-sre-companion/README.md

 kubectl logs -n monitoring prometheus-prom-stack-kube-prometheus-prometheus-0 | grep WARN
 ```

-**AI Analysis Queries:**
+**Comparative AI Analysis Queries:**
-- *"Create custom alerts based on the failure patterns we've observed."*
+- *"Create custom alerts based on the failure patterns we've observed."* (GPT-4o for technical implementation)
+- *"Design a comprehensive monitoring strategy that aligns with SRE best practices and reduces alert fatigue."* (Claude Sonnet 4 for strategic framework)
-- *"What SLIs should we be monitoring for this application type?"*
+- *"Recommend specific SLIs and SLOs for this application based on observed operational patterns."* (Both providers for comparison)
-- *"Are our current alert thresholds causing alert fatigue or missing real issues?"*
-- *"Design a monitoring dashboard that would help during a 3 AM incident response."*
-- *"Recommend improvements to reduce false positive alerts while maintaining coverage."*

 ### **Phase 6: Chaos Engineering and Combined Scenarios**